technovistalimited/shongjukti/README.md

 - **Variable number of Attachments not supported:** If you want to let the user add attachments on their choice, and there are no fixed attachments are defined, this repository won't fit
 - **No separate uploading (Larger files matter):** The module will store files (attachments) when the parent form will store data.
 If you are dealing with larger files and there are many types defined then the `max_input_vars` in `php.ini` needs to revised or altered using `.htaccess` with the resource [available here](https://stackoverflow.com/a/2364875/1743124). (**Solution:** A possible solution could be to use JavaScript-based file upload)
 - **JavaScript-based upload will change file path:** If the file upload part is managed using JavaScript upload, then the `/scope_key/scope_id/file.ext` concept won't work, and the files will be stored in `/year/month/file.ext` path

+## Roadmap
+- Facilitate to employ multiple segments in the same scope to accept segmented attachments
+- Make it more robust to use like a Laravel package
+- If a Laravel package been developed, publish it to packagist.org

 ## License
 The code is licensed in [GPL3](https://opensource.org/licenses/GPL-3.0).